kedacore/keda-docs/content/concepts/authentication/content.md

 For these and other reasons, we also provide a `TriggerAuthentication` resource to define authentication as a separate resource to a `ScaledObject`.
 This allows you to reference secrets directly, configure to use pod identity or use authentication object managed by a different team.

-## Re-use credentials or delegate authentication with TriggerAuthentication
+## Re-use credentials and delegate auth with TriggerAuthentication

 `TriggerAuthentication` allows you to describe authentication parameters separate from the `ScaledObject` and the deployment containers.
 It also enables more advanced methods of authentication like "pod identity", authentication re-use or allowing IT to configure the authentication.